VOL. IV - APPENDIX F

 Francis Foster was baptised on 21 August 1791 at Hailsham Parish Church, son of Thomas and Elizabeth Foster.

 On 9 May 1814 he married Jemima Mepham, at Hailsham Parish Church.
+Francis signed the register whereas Jemima was only able to make her mark.
 The witnesses were James Foster and Jane Davey.

 Nothing further is known.